 What is it?

-The female condom is a nitrile pouch that fits inside a woman’s vagina.
+The internal condom is a nitrile pouch that fits inside a woman’s vagina.
 It has a soft ring on each end.
 The outer, larger ring stays on the outside of the vagina and partly covers the labia (lips).
 The inner ring fits on the inside of the vagina, somewhat like a diaphragm, to hold the condom in place.
-The female condom can also be used in the rectum for anal sex.
+The internal condom can also be used in the rectum for anal sex.

-The female condom should be inserted before the penis touches the vagina.
+The internal condom should be inserted before the penis touches the vagina.
 It can be inserted anywhere from immediately before to up to 8 hours prior to intercourse–allowing time to plan ahead.
 Another advantage of the female condom—it stays in place whether or not a male partner maintains an erection.

 How to Use It

 To start, add lubricant to the outside of the condom.
 To insert the condom, squeeze the inner ring of the condom and put the inner ring and pouch inside the vagina.

 With your finger, push the inner ring as far into the vagina as it will go.
 The outer ring stays outside the vagina.
 Guide the penis into the condom, taking care that the penis is inserted into the condom and doesn’t push the condom aside.

 After intercourse, the condom should be removed before standing up.
 Twist the outside ring and pull the condom out gently, making sure not to spill the contents.
 Condoms should not be reused, so throw away the condom (but don’t flush it!)

 The internal condom can also be used for anal sex.
 You can either leave the inside ring in or take it out based on your preference.
 Put the condom over the penis or toy and slowly insert into the rectum.
 Remove the condom in the same way mentioned above.

 Read more about this woman-centered option here.